Agent Scott Boras Honors One Of Kobe Bryant’s Final Wishes By Giving Alexis Antobelli An Internship

 “Boras has been in contact with [the Altobellis] and will create a position for Alexis, who will be able to rotate through the company’s various departments, including marketing, baseball operations, sports science and office administration,” a source told the outlet.

-Besides having a relationship with Palinka, Boras was familiar with Bryant because their families attended the same church in Newport Beach, California.
-The Lakers GM said he was in church when news broke about the death of Bryant, his daughter Gianna, the three Altobellis, and the four other passengers on board the helicopter.
+Besides having a relationship with Pelinka, Boras was familiar with Bryant because their families attended the same church in Newport Beach, California.
+The Lakers GM said he was in church when news broke about the death of Bryant, his daughter Gianna, the three Altobellis, and the four others on board the helicopter.

 During his speech at Monday’s memorial, Pelinka detailed his final text messages with Bryant asking to help the young Altobelli daughter.
 The five-time NBA champion said he “vouched for the girl’s character, intellect and work ethic.”

-The crash happened only minutes after he texted with Palinka.
+The crash happened only minutes after he texted with Pelinka.